 Eight miles long and four miles wide, Söderarm Archipelago faces the open water towards Åland and Finland.
 Visit the sauna built in a foxhole from the Second World War.
 Your approach will offer excellent views typical for the outer archipelago, with smooth rocks and a lighthouse dating to 1839.
 In the evening, have dinner aboard your private motor or sailing boat while sailing into the sunset.

 Sail to the bustling island of Sandhamn, at the centre of a group of islands that creates a natural sheltered harbour.
-Sandhamn offers fabulous sailing conditions, and is the centre of sailing activities on the east coast of Sweden, with the “Around Gotland” or “ÅF Offshore Race” taking place here every year.
-Dine in the island’s restaurants, enjoy its outdoor bars and hotel terraces overlooking the harbour, and browse shops selling local produce and nautical gifts.
+Sandhamn offers fabulous sailing conditions, and is the centre of sailing boat activities on the east coast of Sweden, with the “Around Gotland” or “ÅF Offshore Race” taking place here every year.
+Dine in the island’s restaurants, enjoy its outdoor bars and hotel terraces overlooking the harbour, and browse shops selling local products and nautical gifts.
 Relax on beaches of white sand lined by pines.

-Dock at the Royal Yacht Club, KSSS, offering a marina, sailing school and much more.
+Dock your superyacht at the Royal Yacht Club, KSSS, offering a marina, sailing school and much more.
 Built as recently as 1889 as a new suburb to Stockholm, Skärvassa today is home to the modern Stockholm elite, with a beautiful luxury hotel on the waterfront overlooking the marina.

-Your crew will navigate the tricky entranceway into Byttafladen, a protected lagoon of lake-still waters.
+Your superyacht crew will navigate the tricky entranceway into Byttafladen, a protected lagoon of lake-still waters.
 Hike to the top of the island through narrow pathways and flowerbeds carved out by the elements, to enjoy fantastic views out over the archipelago.

 Disembark in Stockholm.
 Spanning 14 islands, Stockholm is known by locals as the Nordic Venice.
-Sail all the way into the centre of Stockholm and enjoy city views from the decks of your private yacht.
+Sail all the way into the centre of Stockholm and enjoy city views from the decks of your private superyacht.
 Once you arrive, discover everything this vibrant city has to offer, from the coolest design stores to palaces and cathedrals.
 Lose yourself in the tiny cobblestone streets of the historic Gamla Stan quarter.
 Dining is one of the great pleasures here – seek out the most innovative restaurants or experience gastronomic cuisine, created to the highest standard of innovation.